I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Intense Live Series Vol. 4 also featured one brand-new Die Happy original ("Endless Time") and a crunchy cover of the Petra oldie "All Over Me."
 I didn't know it at the time, but this EP would be Die Happy's final release.
 At least it was a good way for the band to go out.

 Where Did They Go?

 After Die Happy's split.
 Basauri and Chaisson started a new project with guitarist Chris Howell (ex-Fear Not) and Chaisson's former Badlands bandmate Jeff Martin on drums, which continued the heavy blues-rock direction of DH's Volume II.
-Calling themselves Red Sea, they released one album (Blood) on the here-today, gone-tomorrow Rugged Records label in 1994 before they went their separate ways.
+Calling themselves Red Sea, they released one album, Blood, on the short-lived Rugged Records label in 1994.
 Blood is also an excellent CD and would be a fine candidate for a future "Forgotten Hard Rock Albums" entry!!

-The Return WIth A Vengeance DVD was released in 2005 and was followed by a new studio album (with vocalist Devin Shaeffer of Fasedown replacing Waters) Visions of Hell, in 2008.
+The live show was captured for the Return With A Vengeance DVD, released in 2005, and was followed by a new studio album (with vocalist Devin Shaeffer of Fasedown replacing Waters) Visions of Hell, in 2008.

-It's probably already obvious if you've read this far, but the "Die Happy" described in this article obviously has NO relation whatsoever to the other Die Happy - an alternative hard-rock act from Germany who've been releasing records in Europe since 1994.
+It's probably already obvious if you've read this far, but the "Die Happy" described in this article obviously has no relation whatsoever to the other Die Happy, an alternative hard-rock act from Germany that has released records in Europe since 1994.
 I've actually never heard the German Die Happy, but their name is always the first thing that comes up whenever I do Google searches for the Christian band.
 This article is my attempt at balancing the scales somewhat!!